Thompson Road open house summary May 2020

 Please be sure to prioritize pedestrian safety during the construction period.

-RESPONSE: Work zone safety is very important to us.
+Work zone safety is very important to us.
 Pedestrian paths or detours will be maintained throughout construction.

 Consider changing the names of Thompson Road and Kenny Terrace.

-RESPONSE: Yes, we are considering changing the names of both the existing alignment of Thompson Road and Kenny Terrace.
+We are considering changing the names of both the existing alignment of Thompson Road and Kenny Terrace.

 Concerns about the project overall.